RedDevilHacks/RedDevilHacks.github.io/content/Guides/COMP 132.md

 - Java for Android development
 - Material Design components

-### 3. Data Management System
-Develop a system that manages and visualizes data:
-- Database connectivity with JDBC
-- Data models using OOP principles
-- Business logic implemented with design patterns

 ## Recommended Technologies to Explore

 These technologies build on your Java and OOP foundations: